 The ACTIVE Trial — The Gold Standard

-The Advanced Cognitive Training for Independent and Vital Elderly (ACTIVE) trial is the largest and longest study of cognitive training ever conducted.
+The Advanced Cognitive Training for Independent and Vital Elderly (ACTIVE) trial is the largest and longest brain-training study ever conducted.
 With 2,832 participants followed for over 10 years, the results were striking:

 - Cognitive improvements lasted at least 10 years